codefresh-io/argo-hub/workflows/gitops-promotion/versions/0.0.1/docs/promote-to-env.md

 # promote-to-env

 ## Summary
 Clone a GitOps repo and apply a new image/chart value to a YAML file in one of its environment directories.
+This is useful to do at the end of a CI pipeline - after an image has been fully tested and pushed to an image registry, it can then be promoted to the first environment in your promotion process.
 Optionally create a PR to gate the change.

 ## Requirements
 #### Kubernetes secret with Git authentication details